 Use a plastic cover for this, as paint cannot sift through it to get to your floor or furniture.
 As for windows and baseboards, you can use painter's tape to tape over them to cover them from paint.

 This is the final step of preparing your room for painting.
 However, not every instance or circumstance will require you to prime your walls.

 While repairing the wall damages in step 2, if you made some serious repairs that will still be noticeable after painting the wall, then you need to prime the wall.

-Also, if you’re painting over a dark color paint with a light color paint, then priming is required to prevent the dark color from showing through your new paint and damaging your work or requiring you to use more paint than necessary.
+Also, if you’re painting over a dark color paint with light color paint, then priming is required to prevent the dark color from showing through your new paint and damaging your work or requiring you to use more paint than necessary.

-On the other hand, if you’re painting over light color paint with a dark color paint, then there’s no need to prime the wall.
+On the other hand, if you’re painting over light color paint with dark color paint, then there’s no need to prime the wall.

 If you’re able to go through the four steps I’ve explained above, then you’ve prepared your room for painting.

 The room is finally ready, and you can start painting.

 - Garden / Landscaping / Patio — 263